 The planning process helps to optimize how restaurants use their equipment.
 Owners and managers can choose equipment that chefs can use for multiple cooking tasks to save money.
 Leasing specialized equipment reduces the strain on capital budgets for new businesses.
 Another strategy involves outsourcing certain products to other vendors.
-For example, daily deliveries of fresh bread and catered desserts offer strong menu benefits without requiring the major expenses of buying commercial ovens.
+For example, daily deliveries of fresh bread and catered desserts offer desirable benefits for your customers without requiring the major expense of buying a commercial oven.

-Personnel also need to have experience with equipment or get the proper training.
-Most new equipment manufacturers offer training resources, videos, operation manuals and other aids.
-Safety and profits depend on proper equipment operation.
-Online buying guides, reviews and promotional literature help owners choose the right makes and models of kitchen equipment for their needs.
+Personnel also need to have experience with the equipment or get the proper training.
+Most new equipment manufacturers offer training resources, videos, operating manuals and other aids.
+Your restaurant’s safety, reputation and profit depend on proper equipment operation.
+Online buying guides, reviews and promotional literature can help you choose the right makes and models of kitchen equipment for your needs.

-- Remember that central kitchens with high-capacity cooking equipment require staff to handle heavy ingredients, which could prove problematic for some people.
+There are some general issues for all restaurants to take into consideration.
+Remember that central kitchens with high-capacity cooking equipment require staff members who are able to handle heavy ingredients.

 Types of Essential Kitchen Equipment

-The types of kitchen equipment that restaurants need depend on type of cuisine, anticipated volume, space limitations and staff qualifications to operate the machinery.
+The types of kitchen equipment that restaurants need depend on cuisine, anticipated volume, space limitations and staff qualifications to operate the machinery.
 Key equipment for most restaurants include the following items: